ahheckel/RaspiCloud/README.md

   No 'rooting' of android devices is required.
 - *lightweight:* based on *OpenSSH*, linux tools 'rsync', 'cron' and bash scripts
 - *secure:* ssh-based file transfer (key-based encryption)
-- *convenient:* ssl-encrypted web interface with instant search and image gallery functions for file browsing on your mobile (see screenshots)
+- *convenient:* tls/ssl-encrypted web interface with instant search and image gallery functions for file browsing on your mobile (see screenshots)
 - *cross-platform:* client-side linux environment available on many platforms
 - *low cost:* using Raspberry-Pi as server with standard USB drive as network access storage